Oily skin needs hydration too! Below, we share a checklist of products to try this winter to keep your oily skin in check and healthy.

 Amongst the oily and acne-prone community, acid and astringent toners tend to be the formulas of choice, but in the winter, I like to cut back on the exfoliation and instead prep my skin with a silky, thin, hydrating toner.

-The Klairs Supple Preparation Facial Toner specifically didn’t make me break out it any way, which is usually my largest concern with adding more hydration to my routine.
-My favorite thing about this toner is that it’s packed with amino acids, which help to hydrate the skin from within and repair surface damage such as broken skin, scarring, and large pores.
+The Rovectin Lotus Water Calming Toner specifically didn’t make me break out it any way, which is usually my largest concern with adding more hydration to my routine.
+My favorite thing about this toner is that it’s packed with hyaluronic acid, which helps to hydrate the skin and fortify the barrier.

 A Serum That Contains Niacinamide